 What Did the EPA's November 2024 Legacy Asbestos Evaluation Find?

-The EPA's Part 2 risk evaluation examined legacy uses of asbestos—materials already installed in buildings, infrastructure, and industrial equipment throughout the country [1].
-This evaluation is separate from the March 2024 ban on new chrysotile asbestos uses [2].
+The EPA's Part 2 risk evaluation examined legacy uses—materials already installed in buildings, infrastructure, and industrial equipment throughout the country [1].
+This evaluation is separate from the March 2024 ban on new chrysotile uses [2].

 Key Findings

-The EPA determined that legacy asbestos poses unreasonable risk to human health in the following scenarios [1][11]:
+The EPA determined that legacy ACM poses unreasonable risk to human health in the following scenarios [1][11]:

-- Building renovation: Workers disturbing asbestos-containing materials during remodeling
+- Building renovation: Workers disturbing ACM during remodeling

-- Demolition operations: Tearing down buildings releases trapped asbestos fibers
+- Demolition operations: Tearing down buildings releases trapped fibers

-- Maintenance and repair: Routine building maintenance exposes workers to deteriorating asbestos
+- Maintenance and repair: Routine building maintenance exposes workers to deteriorating materials

-- Disaster response: Natural disasters and fires release asbestos from damaged structures
+- Disaster response: Natural disasters and fires release fibers from damaged structures

-- Disposal operations: Handling and transporting asbestos waste creates exposure risks
+- Disposal operations: Handling and transporting contaminated waste creates exposure risks

 "The EPA's evaluation confirms what we've seen in case after case—workers are still being exposed to asbestos in 2026 because the materials installed decades ago remain in place.
 Every renovation job on a pre-1980 building carries potential risk, and too many contractors still cut corners on safety."